cloudmesh-community/book/chapters/ai/ai.md

 distances are the most similar.
 You may notice that the values of horsepower are significantly larger in magnitude than the values associated with racing stripes.
-This could be problematic in many real world scenarios where the columns associated with large values don't have as direct of an impact as horsepower does on the variable we are trying to predict--a car being fast.
+This could be problematic in many real world scenarios where the columns associated with large values donot have as direct of an impact as horsepower does on the variable we are trying to predict--a car being fast.
 In the case where each column value has equal predictive power data normalization should be performed.
 This